Darren Ferguson: 'The progression we have made in the last 10 months is huge.'

-Peterborough United manager applauds his players and staff as preparation for the play-offs intensfies
+Peterborough United manager applauds his players and staff as preparation for the play-offs intensifies

 Posh host Bolton Wanderers in their final game of the regular League One season on Saturday (12.30pm).
 Ferguson’s side will finish fourth unless they beat Bolton by four goals.
 The Trotters can still win automatic promotion if they beat Posh and Derby County lose at home to rock-bottom Carlisle United, while also overturning a goal difference which is four in favour of the Rams.